core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-payload-protection title="Protection of CoAP Payload" artwork-align="center"}

-The sending endpoint writes the payload of the original CoAP message into the Plaintext ({{plaintext}}) input to the COSE object.
+The sending endpoint writes the payload of the original CoAP message into the plaintext ({{plaintext}}) input to the COSE object.
 The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the original CoAP message.

 ## CoAP Options {#coap-options}